 Finally, take a look at the pay.

 When you’re just starting as a freelancer, it’s tempting to lowball yourself just to get work.
 But that can be a big mistake.

 If you start out accepting low rates of pay, it’s easy to get stuck in a cycle of doing that over and over again.
 So consider what you want your target hourly rate to be, then focus your search on jobs that pay that amount.

 Ready to find your first online proofreading job?
-Here’s where to start your search!
+Here are 35 places to start your search.

 Upwork is an online job marketplace that connects freelancers with companies that want to hire them.